-- I also like the old Swedish Proverb that says, “Worry often gives a small thing a big shadow.”
+- I also like the old Swedish proverb that says, “Worry often gives a small thing a big shadow.”

 - Or the German Proverb that says, “Fear makes the wolf bigger than he is.”

-- Then of course there is famous one by Mark Twain, the author and humorist, who said: “I am an old man and have known a great many troubles, but most of them never happened. “
+- Then of course there is a famous one by Mark Twain, the author and humorist, who said: “I am an old man and have known a great many troubles, but most of them never happened. “

-- Finally, I like the one by Ralph Waldo Emerson, the great American essayist and poet who write with such profound insight when he penned these words, “What lies behind us and what lies before us are tiny matters compared to what lies within us.”
+- Finally, I like the one by Ralph Waldo Emerson, the great American essayist and poet who wrote with such profound insight when he penned these words, “What lies behind us and what lies before us are tiny matters compared to what lies within us.”

-Did you notice a common thread weaving its way in an out of these proverbs?
+Did you notice a common thread weaving its way in and out of these proverbs?
 Some of the key subjects were: worry—it casts a big shadow; fear makes the wolf look bigger; troubles—most of them never happen, dread, and so on.
 Well, they all have to do with what Emerson refers to as what lies within us—that is, our thoughts.